A thriving city of artisans, with a major zoo and world-class powder snow

 Sample the region's savory take on ramen

-Asahikawa is a famous ramen noodle region like Sapporo and is known for its soy sauce-based ramen.
-You can, of course, get all types of ramen here, but try a big bowl of the "double soup," a blend of seafood soup introduced in Asahikawa about 50 years ago.
+Asahikawa is a famous ramen noodle region and is known for its soy sauce-based ramen.
+You can, of course, get all types of ramen here, but try a big bowl of the "double soup," a blend of seafood soup introduced to Asahikawa about 50 years ago.

 A massive winter festival not yet on everyone's radar